City-of-Turku/mpbackend/README.md

 This is the backend for the Mobility Profile

 ## Installation with Docker Compose
 First configure development environment settings as stated in `config_dev.env.example`.

 ### Running the application
 Run application with `docker-compose up`
 This will startup and bind local postgres and mobilityprofile backend.

+### Runnig the application in production
+docker-compose -f docker-compose.yml -f docker-compose.prod.yml up

 ### Importing questions
 To import questions run: `docker-compose run mpbackend import_questions`